You can also study this course:

 How will I be taught and assessed?

-On this innovative degree programme students will be taught through a series of lectures, interactive seminars, masterclasses, live briefs, site visits, workshops, case studies and study trips.
+In your second year, you’ll begin your undergraduate degree and will be taught through a series of lectures, interactive seminars, masterclasses, live briefs, site visits, workshops, case studies and study trips.

 You will be assessed by a variety of means, such as oral presentations, portfolios, case studies, in-class tests, reports, essays and a smaller number of formal examinations.
 You are also assessed on your aptitude in the use of logistical planning and simulation techniques through the course.